Vitol pays $2.6 billion for Shell's Australian refinery, petrol stations

 NEW YORK For some millennial investors, loyalty to one of their favourite apps matters more than financial details in the case of Snap Inc .

-SYDNEY/SINGAPORE Top global oil trader Vitol SA VITOLV.UL is buying Royal Dutch Shell's (RDSa.L) Australian refinery and petrol stations for about $2.6 billion in its biggest acquisition, looking to grab a share of a growing oil product market.
+SYDNEY/SINGAPORE Top global oil trader Vitol SA VITOLV.UL has agreed to buy Royal Dutch Shell's (RDSa.L) Australian refinery and petrol stations for about $2.6 billion (1.5 billion pounds) in its biggest acquisition, looking to grab a share of a growing oil product market.

-Australia has become one of Asia's biggest fuel importers, creating opportunities for traders as the majors have shut older, small refineries, under pressure to shift investment to oil and gas production that generates better returns.
+Australia has become one of Asia's biggest fuel importers, creating opportunities for traders as the majors have shut older, small refineries, under pressure to shift investment to oil and gas production, which generates better returns.

-The Australian deal puts Shell comfortably on track to hit its target of $15 billion in asset sales over the next two years, set by new chief executive Ben van Beurden as part of an austerity drive following a profit warning in January.
+The Australian deal puts Shell on track towards a target of $15 billion in asset sales over the next two years, set by its new chief executive Ben van Beurden as part of an austerity drive following a profit warning in January.

-So far this year, Shell has sold about $5 billion of assets and analysts said the swift pace of disposals could prompt the company to raise its target.

-"The speed at which Shell can sell relatively immaterial assets for billions of dollars highlights how unambitious its $15 billion programme is.
-We would expect the disposal target to be raised in due course," Investec analysts said.

 Analysts said the acquisition made sense for Vitol even though Shell couldn't run it profitably enough to keep it.